Azure/azure-sdk/docs/python/design.md

 These guidelines were written primarily with a HTTP based request/response in mind, but many general guidelines apply to other types of services as well.
 This includes, but is not limited to, packaging and naming, tools and project structures.

-Please contact the [Azure SDK Architecture Board] for more guidance on non HTTP/REST based services.
+Please contact the [Architecture board] for more guidance on non HTTP/REST based services.

 ### Supported python versions